Folkius/CE_documentation/docs/general/index.md

 Welcome!
 We're a group that focuses on identifying and completing challenging content within video games, primarily from Steam and retro consoles.

+The goal of the group is to bring like-minded challenge-oriented gamers together.
+The website acts as a database of games that meet a minimum threshold of difficulty, and order them based on that difficulty.

 Whilst there are some parallels with achievement hunting, the scope of challenging content in a game may only be a subset of a game's achievements, or may not be captured by achievements at all.

 Complete challenges, earn points, gain ranks/roles, participate in events, find and share new games.